PANKAJ7577/Gradient-Descent-Understanding/readme.md

       * step size is smaller than the tolerance.

-## Cost function converges to minima.
+## Cost function converge to minima.

 Cost function value converging to minimum value as the number of iterations increasing.
 ![2) gd algo](https://user-images.githubusercontent.com/37456341/158860140-67475a8d-fe71-44aa-a2be-c7bb082e20ab.gif)